holms115/My-Projects/Deep Learning-Final Project/ReadMe.txt

 - Numpy
 - Tensorflow

-Next, you need to download two .tgz files that will unpack Stanford's Cars Dataset into the main folder, "Final".
-Please see the link attached to the submission's comment.
+If you wish to run the model fully, you will have to unpack the .tgz devkit which is quite large.
+It contains the Stanford Cars Dataset of 16,185 images of cars and 197 classes.

 Running the program:
 - cd to folder ".../Final" to ensure you are in the right place